creativedotdesign/tofino/src/README.md

 ### Sprites

-SVGs added to `svgs/sprite` will be processed by the main build task and output as a single file to `dist/svg/sprite.symbol.svg`.
+SVGs added to `svgs/sprite` will be processed by the main build task and output as a single file to `dist/svg/sprite.svg`.
 You can use the svg shortcode to insert them in your template.

 ### Font Loader

 All fonts should be loaded using the [Web Font Loader](https://github.com/typekit/webfontloader).
-Example code can be found in `js/head.js`.
-For custom or other non-Google fonts checkout the docs in Web Font Loader.

 A theme option has been added (In Advanced) to disable FOUT (Flash of un-styled text).